finbourne/notifications-sdk-java/sdk/docs/SubscriptionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SubscriptionsApi apiInstance = apiFactory.build(SubscriptionsApi.class);

         SubscriptionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(SubscriptionsApi.class);
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about <a href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</a>.
         String sortBy = "sortBy_example"; // String | Fields to order the result set.
 Read more about <a href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</a>
         String page = "page_example"; // String | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied the filter field should not be supplied.
         Integer limit = 56; // Integer | The maximum number of subscriptions to retrieve. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfSubscription result = apiInstance.listSubscriptions(filter, sortBy, page, limit).execute(opts);

             ResourceListOfSubscription result = apiInstance.listSubscriptions(filter, sortBy, page, limit).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {